When you hear the words “Nonprofit Board Meeting,” what comes to mind? How do you feel?

 Meet at different locations.
 Think beyond meeting in the same place every time.
 Changing the location can really spark creativity and mix up the energy of the group.
 Your facility can work well and is usually the first choice.
 But a Board member’s home can often be a lovely alternative, while still offering a private space for conversations.
 The right restaurant or park can also work, especially if it’s relevant to your mission or a place that people enjoy going.
 See what ideas your Board has.
 Just remember that people are creatures of habit, and if you change the location, you’ll probably need extra reminders for those who don’t pay attention to detail or didn’t see the email or missed the last meeting.

-Ask everyone to bring at least one idea for solving a common problem, raising money, or whatever else is high priority.
-Make this mandatory!
+Ask everyone to bring at least one idea for solving a problem on the agenda and make this mandatory!
 You might even kick off this conversation at your meeting by going around the room asking everyone to share their idea and writing it on a white board or flip chart.